 |---|---|---|---|

-| 0-1 | GREEN — Normal fluctuation | Monitor.
-No action needed. | Category manager review |
+| 0-1 | GREEN — Normal noise | Monitor.
+No action. | Category manager review |

-| 2 | AMBER — Early warning | Investigate root cause.
-Check if signals are correlated or coincidental. | Weekly standup mention |
+| 2 | AMBER — Early warning | Investigate.
+Determine whether the two signals share a cause or are coincidental. | Weekly standup mention |

-| 3 | RED — Pre-decline pattern | Immediate category intervention.
-Deploy retention playbook. | Head of marketplace + weekly exec brief |
+| 3 | RED — Pre-decline pattern | Deploy the retention playbook.
+Do not wait for confirmation in GMV. | Head of marketplace plus weekly exec brief |

-| 4 | CRITICAL — Active deterioration | Emergency response.
-All-hands category recovery plan. | C-suite briefing within 24 hours |
+| 4 | CRITICAL — Active decay | All-hands category recovery.
+Treat it as an outage, not a planning cycle. | C-suite briefing within 24 hours |

-supply-health-brief.tsinterface CategoryHealthBrief {
+interface CategoryHealthBrief {

 category: string;